Goretti Novel

-In 1902, an Italian girl named Maria Goretti faced a grave temptation.
+The story goes that in 1902, an Italian girl named Maria Goretti faced a grave temptation.
 A man implored her to give what should only be given in holy matrimony.
 But Maria, overflowing with virtue, declared she would rather die.
-In turn, this man stabbed her fourteen times with an awl.
+In turn, this man stabbed her fourteen times.
 On her dying breath, she forgave him and wished only for his salvation.
 Canonized as a virgin martyr, she became one of the youngest, most beloved saints in Catholic history.

-A century later, in 2002, I heard Maria’s story in my eighth-grade sex education class.
+A century after her death, in 2002, I heard this version of Maria’s story in my 8th grade sex education class.
 As an Italian girl myself, I connected with her in both earnestness and horror.
 Could I be good like Maria?
 Am I brave enough to die for my virginity?

-Today, I live in a country where 40% of women have experienced gendered violence.
-Meanwhile, Maria’s skeleton tours the U.S., stopping at 54 churches to remind us to be pure, chaste, and forgiving.
+Today, one in three women will experience physical or sexual violence in their lifetime.
+Meanwhile, Maria’s skeleton tours the U.S., stopping at 54 churches to remind girls to be pure, chaste, and forgiving.
 This dissonance led me to ask not only what actually happened to Maria, but also who benefits from continuing to tell this version of her story.

 I’ve conducted extensive archival research including translating primary sources that were previously only available in Italian (e.g. newspapers, court records, tribunal transcripts, and devotional texts).
 I’ve applied a feminist lens throughout to analyze the systems of power and control.